Coronavirus (COVID-19): Pregnancy FAQs

 Is it Safe to Deliver My Baby in a Hospital Now?

 Yes.
-Hospitals and birth centers are taking every precaution to make sure moms and babies are safe from germs.
-Most health care facilities keep patients with coronavirus or symptoms of the virus away from others and in isolation wards.
+Hospitals and birth centers take every precaution to make sure moms and babies are safe from germs.
+Most health care facilities keep patients with COVID-19 or symptoms of the virus in isolation and away from others.

-Some hospitals are limiting the number of people allowed in the delivery room.
-When your baby is born, visitors may not be allowed in the hospital.
-If they are, they may be checked for coronavirus symptoms before going in the building.
+Some hospitals limit the number of people allowed in the delivery room.
+When your baby is born, hospitals may limit the number of visitors they permit.

 Is it OK to Let Visitors Meet My New Baby at Home?

 Because newborns' immune systems are still developing, they have a harder time fighting illnesses.
-So it's important to keep practicing social distancing when your baby comes home from the hospital.
+So it's important to stay away from other people when your baby comes home from the hospital.

 To protect your baby:

 - Keep your baby at home and away from others as much as possible.
-Don't have friends and family over to meet the baby yet, and don't take the baby to other people's homes.
+Don't have friends and family over to meet the baby, and don't take the baby to other people's homes.